gz/autoperf/README.md

 autoperf vastly simplifies the instrumentation of programs with performance counters on Intel machines.
-Rather than trying to learn how to measure every event and manually programming event values in counter registers, you run your program with autoperf which will repeatedly run your program until it has measured every single performance event on your machine.
+Rather than trying to learn how to measure every event and manually programming event values in counter registers, you can use autoperf which will repeatedly run your program until it has measured every single performance event on your machine.

 # How-to use